 While serving the ad, a different version of the default ad is displayed for each created condition.
 This way you are able to create more relevant ads with just one feed.
 It will make sure that the ad will 100% be able to get the most out of every single line item in the associated feed.

 Before creating any condition, it is very important to generate all ad sizes you need.
-Check this article to know how to generate sizes.
 Once you set up a condition, it is not possible to add extra sizes.
 Find below some important information about dynamic rules and conditions: